Chin Kung: Teaching and writing

-Chin Kung was also known to study the teachings of other philosophical and religious traditions, and was known for emphasising the philosophy of "kindness, fraternity, sincerity, and humility".
+Chin Kung was known to study the teachings of other philosophical and religious traditions, and was known for emphasising the philosophy of "kindness, fraternity, sincerity, and humility".
 Since the late 1990s, Chin Kung organised and participated in interfaith forums across the globe, emphasising the importance of education and exhorting religious teachers to set an example by practicing the teachings of the sages and saints in their daily lives, and humbly learning from other religions.

 Chin Kung founded and led the Hwa Dzan Society of Propagating Teachings, Hwa Dzan Monastery, Hwa Dzan Buddhist Library, Hwa Dzan Lecture Hall, and The Corporate Body of the Buddha Educational Foundation (1984).
-He sponsored the printing and the distribution of Buddhist texts worldwide, as well as portraits and pictures of various Buddhas and Bodhisattvas, free of charge.
+He sponsored the printing and the free of charge public distribution of Buddhist texts worldwide, as well as portraits and pictures of various Buddhas and Bodhisattvas.
 As of 2005, he had organised the printing and dissemination of over three million texts and more than a million portraits of Buddhist figures.
 In his later years, Chin Kung emphasized the Infinite Life Sutra and the Pure Land cultivation method of Buddha recitation, mainly featuring the recitation of Amitābha Buddha's name.

 Partly due to his use of technology, he was widely recognised in his adopted homeland of Taiwan and was a frequent presence on television stations such as Hwadzan Television.

 He resided in Australia for many years and was based in the regional city of Toowoomba, near the Queensland state capital of Brisbane.
-In 2001, he established the present form of the Pure Land Learning College Association (originally formed in Taiwan in 1984) in Toowoomba, Australia, to further propagate Buddhism and train Buddhist monks and nuns, and had started (as of 2005) 15 Pure Land Learning Centres across the world.
+In 2001, he established the present form of the Pure Land Learning College Association in Toowoomba, Australia, to further propagate Buddhism and train Buddhist monks and nuns, and had started (as of 2005) 15 Pure Land Learning Centres across the world.
 He supported the Buddhist Educational Foundation at the University of Sydney and sponsored the Institution for Peace and Conflict Resolution at the University of Queensland.

-He also travelled many times to Hong Kong, Singapore, mainland China, to teach Mahayana Buddhism.
+He spent most of the last twenty years of his life in Hong Kong.

 In 2016, he worked with the British government and the University of Wales Trinity Saint David to promote study in Sinology in order to revitalize the teaching of the ancient sages of China.